myriamgoyet/Deployment-Getaround/README.md

 Project completed as part of my Data Science Fullstack training at Jedha (Paris).

 ## Context
 GetAround is the Airbnb for cars.
 You can rent cars from any person for a few hours to a few days!
-Founded in 2009, this company has known rapid growth.
-In 2019, they count over 5 million users and about 20K available cars worldwide.

 When using Getaround, drivers book cars for a specific time period, from an hour to a few days long.
 They are supposed to bring back the car on time, but it happens from time to time that drivers are late for the checkout.
 Late returns at checkout can generate high friction for the next driver if the car was supposed to be rented again on the same day.

 ## Goals 🎯